stanley-tw/QA_RAG_Classifier/docs/project_spec.md

 - Trigger PDF ingestion and parsing.
 - View canonical domains and aliases.
 - Review queue: approve/reject candidate merges.
+- Show token usage for the latest run and cumulative total by model.

 ## Azure OpenAI Integration
 - Use the new `AzureOpenAI` client.